thisdougb/thisdougb.github.io/_posts/2017-01-12-rotate-passwords-ansible-hashivault.md

 ### How we improved our lot
 We have achieved all of our seven DevSecOps requirements.
 In a practical sense we’ve also improved the security of the infrastructure.
 By simply making password rotation practically possible with both high frequency and on a large scale.

 I hope this example is useful, in terms of reframing the DevOps approach.
 For those of us in large environments, I think we need to consider whether DevOps is discriminatory.
-DevSecOps is more inclusive, and a more realistic philosophy to helping companies move further along the Agile/Automation path.
+DevSecOps is more inclusive, and a more realistic philosophy when helping companies move further along the Agile/Automation path.

 [full code on Github](https://github.com/thisdougb/ansible-hashicorp-rotate-password)